Traveling to Antarctica

 Onboard the ship, the guides give a lesson in how to pitch the tent and set up the sleeping pad and sleeping bag.
 Then campers are loaded into the Zodiacs.

 After being dropped off, you set up camp and then have time to explore the area.

 I wound up with a tent to myself since my tent roommate opted to try a bivy sac instead.
 Surprisingly, it didn’t feel that cold.
 It was very comfortable and I enjoyed my night in the tent.

 Feeling like an adventurer, all I could think was I’m out here on my second ever trip as a solo traveler, in Antarctica no less, and I just spend the night camping in the snow!

 On the last outing, we had the option to do the polar plunge.

-It was in an area with a volcano and a beach, so you had a few feet of warm water before it went out from under you and the ice hit.
+It was in an area with a volcano and a beach providing a few feet of warm water before the bottom went out from under you and the ice hit.